jonnonz1/nz-statute-book/acts/public/1985/goods-and-services-tax-act-1985.md

 (3) A person's taxable period may be a 1-month period if the person applies to the Commissioner to pay on that basis.
 (4) A person's taxable period must be a 1-month period if the person's taxable supplies in a 12-month period are more, or are likely to be more, than $24,000,000.
 (5) For the purposes of subsections (2) and (4),—
-  (a) the 12-month period is a period that starts on the first day of a month and ends on the last day of a month or is a period of approximately 12 months consisting of taxable periods approved for the person and described in section 15E(2):
+  (a) the 12-month period is a period that starts on the first day of a month and ends on the last day of a month or is a period of approximately 12 months consisting of taxable periods approved for the person:
   (b) the amount of a person's taxable supplies does not include the amount of taxable supplies arising as part of—
     (i) the ending, including a premature ending, of a taxable activity carried on by the person:
     (ii) a substantial and permanent reduction in the size or scale of a taxable activity carried on by the person: